mnot/I-D/for-the-users/draft.md

 ## How will this impact my Working Group?

-When someone identifies a potential impact upon end users in a document or proposal, the Working Group should assess it.
-If the Working Group does reach consensus (even rough, as per {{?RFC7282}}) that this is the case, the risk will need to be mitigated, or an alternative approach found.
+When someone identifies a potential negative impact upon end users in a document or proposal, the Working Group should assess it.
+If the Working Group does reach consensus (even rough, as per
+{{?RFC7282}}) that this is the case, the risk will need to be mitigated, or an alternative approach found.

 As explained above, there might be cases where the Working Group determines that there is potential for end user impact, but that it is the "least worst" option. {{users}} requires these situations